mrevans7/ST558_Project1/README.md

 ## Most Goals in a Game vs. Player Status Contingency Table

-In our third contingency table, we will look at the count of most goals in a game and the player status (active/inactive) `skater_records_data`.
+In our third contingency table, we will look at the count of most goals in a game and the player status (active/inactive) in `skater_records_data`.
 We will just be using data on the Philadelphia Flyers skaters.

 We will use the `table()` function to get our initial table and save this output as `table.3`.
 We will rename the rows using `rownames()` in